clarkhacks/100Concepts/README.md

 * __[Personal Porfolio](https://portfolio.clark.today)__ Simple portfolio to show off some personal projects.
 * __[Twitch Streamer Card](https://www.alfredosnakes.com)__ A template to share links and stream information, like Linkree, just better.
 * __[App Dashboard](https://breadly.wkmn.app/)__ A static dashboard to display all of your links and applications.
+* __[Nap Roulette](https://naproulette.wkmn.app/)__ Determine how long you should nap for.
+This project was an exercises to get a random number of minutes and convert to a human readble "XX Hours and XX Minutes".